 It is expected of students participating in these programs that they display Christian conduct, which would exemplify Christ at all times.
+Any student athletes MUST sign an Athletic Behavior Contract in order to participate in athletics at United Christian Academy.
 Any student displaying conduct which would be a detriment to the testimony of the school or team may be disciplined, including suspension from team practices, games, or events and/or removal from the team.